 At the southern-most tip of Africa, where the Atlantic and Indian Oceans meet, one finds the 'Cape of Storms', or more commonly, Cape Agulhas.
-On this peninsula lies the Elim ward and Overberg region, where we source the grapes for Indwe Sauvignon Blanc.
+On this peninsula lies the Elim ward and Overberg region, the source of the grapes for Indwe Sauvignon Blanc, made by Trizanne Barnard.
 Indwe is the Xhosa name for the Blue Crane, South Africa's national bird.
 It is an endangered species and endemic to South Africa, particularly the Overberg region.
 The Blue Crane is very special to the amaXhosa and amaZulu, often associated with warriors and royalty.

-Elim was established in 1824 by Moravian missionaries and sacramental wine was required for church services, and the first vineyard planting in this region subsequently occurred over 100 years ago however viticulture didn't really establish until 1997 when it resumed again.
+established in 1824 by Moravian missionaries, and sacramental wine was required for church services.
+The first vineyards were planted over 100 years ago, however viticulture didn't fully establish until 1997.

 There is a new emphasis upon biodiversity in the Cape Agulhas area.
 Elim is part of the Cape Floral Kingdom and the winegrowers are vital to the survival of the Fynbos plant.
 With the Biodiversity and Wine initiative, the impact of farming on the natural vegetation is being addressed and aims to encourage farmers to reduce carbon footprint and farm more sustainably.